cs161-staff/textbook/crypto/asymmetric.md

 ---
-title: 8.
+title: 12.
 Asymmetric Cryptography
 parent: Cryptography
-nav_order: 3
+nav_order: 6
 ---

-TODO: Would be good to split this into multiple sections. ~NN
+# Asymmetric (public key) encryption

-# Asymmetric cryptography
+## Overview

-Previously we saw symmetric-key cryptography, where Alice and Bob share a secret key $$K$$.
-However, symmetric-key cryptography can be inconvenient to use, because it requires Alice and Bob to get together in advance to establish the key somehow. _Asymmetric cryptography_, also known as _public-key cryptography_, is designed to address this problem.
+Previously we saw symmetric-key encryption, where Alice and Bob share a secret key $$K$$ and use the same key to encrypt and decrypt messages.
+However, symmetric-key cryptography can be inconvenient to use, because it requires Alice and Bob to coordinate somehow and establish the shared secret key. _Asymmetric cryptography_, also known as _public-key cryptography_, is designed to address this problem.

 In a public-key cryptosystem, the recipient Bob has a publicly available key, his _public key_, that everyone can access.
 When Alice wishes to send him a